-A clerical error by a BBC administrator had almost put paid to his hopes of winning this year, but on a rain-lashed evening in London, Ricky Gervais picked up his third television Bafta for best comedy performer.
+A clerical error by a BBC administrator had almost put paid to his hopes of winning this year, but on a rain-lashed evening in London, Ricky Gervais picked up his third television Bafta for best comedy performer.error by a BBC administrator had almost put paid to his hopes of winning this year, but, on a rain-lashed evening in London, Ricky Gervais picked up his third television Bafta for best comedy performer.

 The extraordinary dominance of The Office in the field of comedy was further underlined when the show itself also received a third award in as many years for best situation comedy.
 Gervais beat his co-star, Martin Freeman, and the "Little Britain" actors, Matt Lucas and David Walliams, for the accolade for his performance as David Brent, the world's worst manager, in The Office Christmas Special.